d2si-oss/d2si-oss.github.io/_posts/2017-04-25-deep-dive-into-docker-overlay-networks-part-1.md

 ```

 We can see from this output that we have no trace of interface 7 but we have
-found interface 10, the other of eth1.
+found interface 10, the peer of eth1.
 In addition, this interface is plugged on
 a bridge called "docker_gwbridge".
 What is this bridge?
 If we list the networks
 managed by docker, we can see that it has appeared in the list: